groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/caching/_index.md

 productName: GroupDocs.Viewer for Java
 hideChildren: False
 ---
 In some cases document rendering may be a time-consuming operation (dependent on source document content, structure and complexity).
-For such situations caching can be a solution - rendered document representation is stored into cache (for example at the local drive) and in a case of repetitive rendering of the document, GroupDocs.Viewer uses cached representation.
+For such situations caching can be a solution - rendered document representation is stored into cache (for example at the local drive) and in a case of repetitive rendering of the document, [GroupDocs.Viewer](https://products.groupdocs.com/viewer) uses cached representation.
 This thing helps to avoid the processing of the same document again and again.
 To enable caching you have to:

-*   Instantiate desired cache object (for example [FileCache](https://apireference.groupdocs.com/java/viewer/groupdocs.viewer.caching/filecache) will store document rendering results at the local drive)
+*   Instantiate desired cache object (for example [FileCache](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.caching/FileCache) will store document rendering results at the local drive)
-*   Instantiate [ViewerSettings](https://apireference.groupdocs.com/java/viewer/groupdocs.viewer/viewersettings) object with cache object;
+*   Instantiate [ViewerSettings](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer/ViewerSettings) object with cache object;
-*   Pass [ViewerSettings](https://apireference.groupdocs.com/java/viewer/groupdocs.viewer/viewersettings) object to constructor of a [Viewer](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer/Viewer) class.
+*   Pass [ViewerSettings](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer/ViewerSettings) object to constructor of a [Viewer](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer/Viewer) class.
 *   Call [view(...)](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer/Viewer#view(com.groupdocs.viewer.options.ViewOptions)) method of [Viewer](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer/Viewer) class.

-Here is a code that demonstrates how to enable caching for GroupDocs.Viewer.
+Here is a code that demonstrates how to enable caching for [GroupDocs.Viewer for Java](https://products.groupdocs.com/viewer/java).

 ```java
     String outputDirectory = "C:\\output";